Alight HIPAA Business Associate Addendum

 2.1.
 Permissible Uses and Disclosures.
 Business Associate agrees to not use or disclose PHI other than as permitted or required by this BAA or as Required by Law.

 2.5.
 Reporting Security Incidents.
-Business Associate agrees to report to Covered Entity any Security Incident of which Business Associate becomes aware.
+Business Associate agrees to promptly report to Covered Entity any Security Incident of which Business Associate becomes aware.
 The Parties acknowledge and agree that this Section constitutes notice by Business Associate to Covered Entity of the ongoing existence and occurrence of Security Incidents that do not result in unauthorized access, use or disclosure of PHI (including pings and other broadcast attacks on Business Associate’s firewall, port scans, denial-of-service attacks or any combination of the above) for which further notice shall not be required.

 2.8.
 Governmental Audits.
 Business Associate agrees to make its internal practices, books and records, including policies and procedures, relating to the use and disclosure of PHI available to the Secretary for purposes of the Secretary determining Covered Entity’s compliance with the Privacy Rule.
 Covered Entity agrees to notify Business Associate in writing within 10 days of receiving any such request from the Secretary.